zio/zio-crypto/docs/overview/secure_random.md

 ## Random Strings
 Strings generated from `SecureRandom` are base-64 encoded.
-Note that strings generated will be longer than the supplied number of characters, and that instead the caller specifies the number of bytes of entropy to include in the string.
+This encoding means that generated strings are longer than the supplied `entropyBytes`.

 ```scala
 import zio.crypto.random.SecureRandom